-To be published in forthcoming Reimagining the National Security State: Liberalism on the Brink, (Cambridge University Press, December 2019)
+Published in Reimagining the National Security State: Liberalism on the Brink, (Cambridge University Press, December 2020)

 National Security and Court Deference: Ramifications and Worrying Trends

 In re-imagining the national security state, US institutions would see threats realistically and characterize them fairly, and courts would end the excessive deference given to government national security claims.
 In the seventeen years since the September 11, 2001 attacks, these claims have undermined fair process for defendants and others detained by the US in a myriad of ways.
 Courts have rejected valid claims brought by US victims of torture on grounds that litigating the cases would interfere with national security or expose state secrets, and they have permitted national security exceptions to normal procedural protections in criminal cases that reinforce secrecy, ex parte communications, evidentiary restrictions, and onerous conditions of pre-trial detention.
 Entire treatises have been written about various aspects of these developments but in the space of this limited article I am going to focus on two.